ahoymarcus/nextjs-myjs-tech-blog/articles/javascript-trick-patterns-overview-2022-05-26.md

 2. ##### Organizing the JavaScript Code
 3. ##### Object Oriented Programming - OOP
     3.1.
 JavaScript Objects
 	3.2.
 JavaScript Objects are Mutable
 	3.3.
 Inheritance and the Prototype Chain
+	3.4.
+Performance Issues with the Prototype Chain
 4. ##### The 'This' Word
 	4.1.
 The Global Context
 	4.2.
 The Function Scope